 Above ground it’s the deserted streets we found most startling for the past few days.

 We kept thinking perhaps we were in the wrong place, that we would turn a corner to find pedestrians carrying shopping bags, but it never happened.

 The Lone Men In The Park

-Moving away from the Park on another day we headed further Downtown, determined there must be a livelier spot.
+Moving away from the Park, on another day, we ventured further Downtown, determined there must be a livelier spot to be found.

 Put The Camera Away

 Even the traffic is sparse for a major city of this size.
-Many of the vehicles we do see have blacked out windows and we feel a bit strange walking on the pavement when everyone else seems to be in cars.
+Many of the vehicles we did see have blacked out windows and we felt a bit strange walking on the pavement when everyone else seems to be in cars.